SkretasLab/ProteoSeeker/README.md

 COMEBin/MetaBinner route stages:

-1. The selected protein families are determined based on their input codes and their profiles are collected.
+1. The selected “taxonomy” protein families are determined based on their input codes and their profiles are collected.
 2. The "taxonomy profile database" (tpd) is created.
-3. The protein names associated with the selected families are collected.
+3. The “taxonomy” protein names associated with the selected families are collected.
 4. The protein database is filtered based on the collected protein names and the “taxonomy filtered protein database” (tfpd) is created.
-5. The contigs are binned based on MetaBinner or COMEBin.
+5. The contigs are binned based on COMEBin or MetaBinner.
 6. The pcdrs are screened against the tpd through HMMER.
 7. Any pcdr with at least one hit against the tpd is screened against the tfpd through DIAMOND BLASTP.
 8. Taxon names are converted to TaxIds, and the latter are used to query taxonomic lineages, based on TaxonKit.
 Taxa are assigned to the bins and to their genes and proteins.